Article published on the 1st of March, 2023.

 - For "Action", we select "Hold".
 This action makes it possible for us to stop the user from creating the project and display a message to them.
 After this, they can return to a previous step.

-- Since we want to out the process step on hold if the user has selected the title "MASTER" for their project, we create the following conditions to check for that (note that we also check for lowercase spelling):
+- Since we want the process step on hold if the user has selected the title "MASTER" for their project, we create the following conditions to check for that (note that we also check for lowercase spelling):

 - In the response title and message, we give the user some information about why the step is put on hold, should they have chosen the title "MASTER" or "master" for their project.
 In this case, we let them know that the title is reserved, and that they should try a different title for their project.
 Note that we are using the title provided in the "Project information" form in the response message.